Advancing equitable and sustainable solutions to global challenges

 1. Describe, critique and debate competing global development paradigms, and craft and defend a personal philosophy of development.

-2. Demonstrate an ability to apply systems perspectives to analyses of current and future development problems, and to draw upon multiple disciplines for supporting evidence.
+2. Apply systems perspectives to analyses of current and future development problems, and to draw upon multiple disciplines for supporting evidence

-6. Exhibit attitudes of tolerance, humility and respect in interactions with others, including those who hold different perspectives and world views, or who differ along lines of race, ethnicity, nationality, gender, sexual identity, socioeconomic class or political or religious affiliation.
+6. Exhibit attitudes of openness, humility and respect in interactions with others, including those who hold different perspectives and worldviews, or who differ along lines of race, ethnicity, nationality, gender, sexual identity, socioeconomic class or political or religious affiliation.

 Policies